RayMarquina/dbt_project/README.md

 ## Code of Conduct

-Everyone interacting in the MkDocs project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct].
+Everyone interacting in the dbt project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct].

 ## Project background